Boat Accident Attorney in Bloomington

 Speak to a Bloomington Boat Accident Lawyer Today

-The personal injury lawyers at TSR Injury Law have been handling injury cases for over 20 years and have recovered more than $150 million dollars in verdicts and settlements.
+The personal injury lawyers at TSR Injury Law have been handling injury cases for over 20 years and have recovered $300 million dollars in verdicts and settlements.

 Schedule your completely free initial consultation with one of our skilled attorneys to learn about your potential legal options.
 We take personal injury cases on contingency, so there are no upfront out-of-pocket expenses.
 We do not get paid anything unless we obtain compensation on your behalf.